Shepparton: History

 The settlement was first surveyed in 1855 by Assistant Surveyor J.G.W.
 Wilmot.
 By this time, in addition to Macguire's Punt, it had also become known as Sheppard town, Sheppardton, and Shepparton.
 The post office reopened in May 1858, and two years later the Governor of Victoria officially declared Shepparton a township on 24 September 1860.
 It remained a small settlement of a half-dozen buildings into the 1870s despite adding a police station, a general store, a blacksmith, a foundry, and a public hall which remains the city's oldest building.
 Shepparton's first bridge over the Goulburn River was completed in 1878 and named Dainton's Bridge after James Henry Dainton, the bridge's chief engineer.
 The first church, St. Patrick's, opened in 1879.

 The railway from Seymour reached the town in 1880.
-A mechanics institute opened between 1880 and 1888 as Shepparton rapidly developed into a major manufacturing and service center.
+A mechanics institute opened between 1880 and 1888 as Shepparton rapidly developed into a major manufacturing and service centre.

 During the Victorian railway boom the railways expanded, and by the turn of the century Shepparton was central to a large network of regional branch lines on the Toolamba–Echuca railway line — lines leading to Cobram, Nathalia, Dookie, Picola and Katamatite.
 Rail-served industries helped Shepparton grow into a city.
 While these lines experienced a brief boom, almost all of them would later close.
 The Goulburn River also developed as a secondary transport hub, with paddle steamers and ferries operating at The Barges.

-In the post-war era the city's population virtually tripled, with immigration to the city becoming a major factor, particularly migrants from Italy.
-During the post-war boom of the 1960s and '70s successive local councils began a progress campaign to modernise the city and many older buildings were replaced with newer buildings.
+In the post-war era the city's population virtually tripled, with immigration to the city becoming a major factor, particularly of Mediterranean origin including new residents from Italy, Greece, Albania, Yugoslavia and Macedonia.
+Post war the city's built environment also went through rapid change, with many of the old buildings being replaced with modern ones.
+One of the last significant pre-war buildings, the post office was modernised during this period before being demolished for the construction of a concrete building in 1973.
+Prior to its demolition the much loved landmark was originally planned to be rebuilt in another location as part of the development of an International Village however the proposal fell through.
+Since the 2000s there was renewed interest in rebuilding the lost landmark as a Local Heritage Museum.